tomberek/mcm/manual/iv.md

  work, duty, or service.

---LSQP--Note: If the offense was committed in time of war or in a
+[Note: If the offense was committed in time of war or in a

-hostile fire pay zone, add the following element--RSQP--
+hostile fire pay zone, add the following element]

 (4) That the offense was committed (in time of war) (in a hostile fire